 What is the biggest problem with Medicare Advantage Plans in Denver?

 Medicare Advantage plans can become too expensive if you’re sick and have uncovered copays.
 It’s also not easy to change plans.
 If you go with a Medigap plan, there often are lifetime penalties.

 Who qualifies for Medicare Advantage and Supplemental plans in Denver?

-Enrollment for Medigap, Part D, SNPs, and Medicare Advantage is available to beneficiaries 65 and older and those with a qualifying disability.
+Enrollment for Medigap, Part D, SNPs, and Medicare Advantage is available to beneficiaries 65 and older and those with a qualifying disability such as Amyotrophic Lateral Sclerosis (ALS).
 Your disability typically qualifies for receiving at least 24 Social Security or Railroad Retirement Board (RRB) Disability Insurance payments.